-The Art School will:

-Provide an annual online Student Handbook, which contains:

-- information specific to your programme of study and your Department, including the programme and module/unit specifications, the mode of delivery, the contact hours, assessment arrangements and regulations, assessment criteria, assessment deadlines and timeframes for feedback; - information pertaining to the Regulations of the validating or accrediting partner institution (if applicable); - generic information about the Art School and its facilities, including signposts to academic and pastoral support and directions to the Art School's Regulations and Policies/Procedures, including the Student Complaints procedure.

-Provide a clear and accurate tuition fee schedule (including details of any compulsory extra costs) and information about payment options and deadlines, and the circumstances when refunds may be available.
+The Art School will: Each student should: Provide an annual online Student Handbook, Inform the Art School of any changes to your which contains: address or other circumstances, obtain information specific to your programme of study and your Department, including the programme and module/unit specifications, the mode of delivery, the contact hours, assessment arrangements and regulations, assessment criteria, assessment deadlines and timeframes for feedback; permission in advance for essential absences and let your Department know if you are unable to attend a class or appointment because of illness or other good cause.
+Keep yourself informed by checking your Art School email regularly, by using Moodle to access your course documents and by familiarising yourself theroughly with the information pertaining to the Regulations of the validating or accrediting partner institution (if applicable); familiarising yourself thoroughly with the requirements of your course and with Art School policies and procedures. generic information about the Art School and its facilities, including signposts to academic and pastoral support and directions to the Art School's Regulations and Policies/Procedures, including the Student Complaints procedure.
+A Provide a clear and accurate tuition fee schedule (including details of any compulsory extra costs) and information about payment options and deadlines, and the circumstances when refunds may be available.
 Provide support and guidance to help you deal with financial issues involving the Student Loans Company or other sponsors.
 Provide support and guidance for International students needing to engage with the UK Visas & Immigration requirements.